kuroji-fusky/kyron/README.md

 <h1 align="center">Kyron</h1>

-A wrapper of yt-dlp for bulk downloading YouTube channels/playlists locally or for archival purposes.
+A wrapper of `yt-dlp` for bulk downloading YouTube channels/playlists locally or for archival purposes.
 It can also download deleted or private YouTube videos via Wayback Machine, on your system locally

+> [!WARNING]
+> Certain parts of the code that are tailored to my specific use case, since those are a part of a private scripts that I personally use.
+So it won't be full-featured like yt-dlp has to offer and it won't satisfy other needs and edge cases.

 > [!NOTE]
 > Downloading livestreams, especially ones that exceed from few to several hours, can significantly hog up disk space.
 Make sure you have available space first (preferably a formatted drive) before commiting to downloading them!